Raise Awareness

 4. Long-term Care or Skilled Nursing Facility

-These facilities are for people who require 24-monitoring and medical assistance, and services vary by facility.
-The average cost of a semi-private room in a skilled facility is $300/day ($8,000/month) and the average cost of a private room is $350/day ($10,000/month).
+These facilities are for people who require 24-hour monitoring and medical assistance.
+Services vary by facility.
+The national median cost of a semi-private room in 2024 was $410 per day, and a private room was $432 per day.

-If the person with Parkinson’s need to move into a Skilled Nursing Facility, this is not covered by Medicare but can be covered by Medicaid or VA assistance programs.
-For families who are planning to apply for Medicaid or VA assistance or need to protect resources for a spouse, it may be helpful to consult with an attorney who specializes in long term care.
-The National Academy of Elder Law Attorneys provides an online directory on the following website: www.naela.org/findlawyer.
+If the person with Parkinson’s needs long-term care in a skilled nursing facility, it is not covered by Medicare but can be covered by Medicaid or veterans assistance programs.
+For families planning to apply for Medicaid or VA assistance, or those who need to protect resources for a spouse, consulting with an attorney specializing in long-term care may be helpful.
+The National Academy of Elder Law Attorneys provides an online directory at www.naela.org/findlawyer.

 These low-cost options can provide help with care: